 Oil Tank scan with Ground Penetrating Radar (GPR) or metal detector?

-You should use both GPR and a metal detector to be thorough when performing an oil tank scan or tank sweep.
+You should use both GPR and a metal detector to be thorough when performing a tank scan or oil tank sweep.
 Rely on GPR the most as it is what commercial sites use, metal detectors are more to prove that the object found by GPR is metallic.
 Remember, the best equipment is the most expensive, an $800.00 metal detector on Amazon.com should not be relied upon.